gelatodigital/gelato-relay-foundry-template/README.md

 ### forge? vs helpers
-When starting with foundry sometimes is difficult to remember the diferent commnads and parameters, therefore we have created a set of scripts to ease the foundry onboarding
+When starting with foundry sometimes is difficult to remember the diferent commnads and parameters, therefore we have created a set of scripts to ease the foundry onboarding.

+There are three main commands in `forge`, `cast` and `anvil`.
+We don't use `cast` in this repo, it is used to query the blockchaoin. `anvil` is used to spin a local blockchain node like hardhat.

+`anvil

 ## Gelato Relay sdk